czadikem/Autiboy-Linux/fedora/README.md

 ```

 ### Then after the computer reboots, login
+1. Open Settings and go to Privacy, Screen lock, then disable screen lock
+2. Then go to About in Settings and change the device name to the name of your user (not "autiboy" but like for example "Autiboy Main-Laptop")
-1. Open firefox set it up
+3. Open firefox set it up
-2. Go to
+4. Go to

 ``` https://flatpak.org/setup/Fedora```